OndrejKutil/OndrejKutil/README.md

 ## 👋 Hi, I’m Ondřej Kutil

-I'm a student of IT & Finance based in Prague.
+I'm a student of IT & Finance university based in Prague.
 I build data-driven tools that combine financial insight with backend logic, automation, and visual storytelling.
 I focus on real-world applications — from personal finance tracking to full-stack job analytics platforms.

 ---